helena-intel/openvino/docs/IE_DG/Extensibility_DG/VPU_Kernel.md

 # How to Implement Custom Layers for VPU (Intel® Neural Compute Stick 2) {#openvino_docs_IE_DG_Extensibility_DG_VPU_Kernel}

 To enable operations not supported by OpenVINO™ out of the box, you need a custom extension for Model Optimizer, a custom nGraph operation set, and a custom kernel for the device you will target.
-This page describes custom kernel support for a VPU, the Intel® Neural Compute Stick 2 device, which uses the MYRIAD device plugin.
+This page describes custom kernel support for one the VPU, the Intel® Neural Compute Stick 2 device, which uses the MYRIAD device plugin.

 > **NOTES:**
 > * OpenCL\* custom layer support is available in the preview mode.